pypsa-meets-earth/pypsa-earth/README.md

 [![GitHub Super-Linter](https://github.com/pz-max/pypsa-meets-africa/workflows/Lint%20Code%20Base/badge.svg)](https://github.com/marketplace/actions/super-linter)

-PyPSA meets Africa is a free and open source software project aiming to develop a powerful energy system model for Africa.
+PyPSA meets Africa is a free and open source software initiative aiming to develop a powerful energy system model for Africa.
 The tool which is currently under development and will be heavily based on [PyPSA](https://pypsa.readthedocs.io/en/latest/) and [PyPSA-Eur](https://pypsa-eur.readthedocs.io/en/latest/).

 A short presentation about our project and its aims is given on our [website](https://pypsa-meets-africa.github.io/).
 There you can also sign-up to our Newsletter.
 Watch our latest discussion with African leaders about [Open Energy System Modelling in Africa: State of the Art and Future Opportunities](https://www.youtube.com/watch?v=E0V0T4U9nmQ).
 Let's work together for a better future.

 <p align="center">
   <img src="doc/img/africa_osm_map.jpeg" width="600">